Mastizaade: Plot

-Sunny Kele and Aditya Chothia are two best friends who want to learn how to be successful in their sex life.
-They meet their friend who recalls an incident where he helped an old lady and she asked him to stay in her house as it was raining and the next day he wakes up to find an attractive girl whose name is Bunty and he apparently has sex with her.
+Sunny Kele and Aditya Chothia are best friends who want to learn how to be successful in their sexual lives.
+They meet a friend who recalls how he helped an old lady who asked him to stay over as it was raining.
+The next day, he woke up to find an attractive girl named Bunty, and he apparently had sex with her.
 He encourages his friends to do the same.

-Two years later, Sunny and Aditya are living a good sex life and participate in a sex-addict rehab where they present their presentation and later have sex with two girls after arousing them.
-Their colleague is impressed and they reveal that they have chicks-ray which allows them to see through women's clothes and show it by telling the color of the lingerie three girls were wearing.
+Two years later, Sunny and Aditya participate in a sex-addict rehab where they present their presentation and later have sex with two girls after arousing them.
+Their colleague is impressed, and they reveal that they have chicks-ray, which allows them to see through women's clothes and show it by telling the color of the lingerie the three girls were wearing.
+Laila Lele and Lily Lele are very attractive twins.
+Laila after a shower, walks around naked in her house and then dresses up as her neighbour appears at the door, aroused by her.
+They are fired from their company when they present an ad for a soft drink, Gol Goti Soda, where they showcase a boy wishing to enlarge a girl's breasts.
+The two then meet Laila Lele and Lily Lele.